ckan/ckan/doc/theming/htmx.rst

 to your HTML elements to make them dynamic.
-For example, to make a link that makes a POST request to the ``/dataset/follow/<dataset-id>`` endpoint and replaces the HTML element with id ``package-info`` with all the HTML returned by the endpoint, you can do:
+For example, to make a link that makes a POST request to the ``/dataset/follow/<dataset-id>`` endpoint and replaces the HTML element with id ``package-info`` with all the HTML returned by the endpoint, you can write:

 .. code-block:: jinja